 net start msiserver

 Exit Command Prompt.
 After completing the process, restart your computer and see if you’re still encountering error 0x8024001e.
+Such commands can also resolve other update issues, for instance, error 0x8007002 and error 0x800706be.

 Fix #4: Repair System Issues Using SFC